 The worlwide unique oportunities offered by the artificial watershed Chicken Creek provide a basis for different research projects.
 An overview of currently running and already finished research projects at the Chicken Creek catchment is available here.

 The evolution of the Chicken Creek Catchment is observed by a comprehensive ecological monitoring program since September 2005.
 Data is available for all research partners of the Chicken Creek platform.
 Monitoring results are published freely accessible in the "Ecosystem Development" series.
-An interactive overview of monitoring instrumentation with details on measuring methods is available here.

 A webcam illustrates the situation of the Chicken Creek Catchment daily.
 The recent picture is available here (external Link):